winduum/winduum-docs/docs/docs/lib/dialog.md

 })
 ```

+**FetchOptions**

 ### url

-Url from to fetch, must return JSON with `content` key
+A string representing the URL to fetch the dialog content from.
+Must return JSON with `content` key.

-### showOptions
+### insertOptions

-Additional show options, same as in `showDialog`
+Additional insert options, same as in `insertDialog`